awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 > Be sure to include an relevant HTTP reuqests from the client-side to the server-side
 > to help illustrate the end-to-end flow._

+When opening the website UI, the first thing a user will see is the Login Page Component which will give an option to enter your username or create a new one.
+If the username "admin" is typed, the Owner Features Page will be opened.
+This page contains a user interface which allows the admin to update monkey information, create a new monkey for the estore, or delete a monkey from the estore.

+If the user logs in with a customer account or creates a new account (which will automatically be a customer account) at the Login Page, the Buyer Product List Component will be opened up.
+The Buyer Product List contains a list of all the monkeys in the estore and another list of monkeys which is generated based on the search using the search bar.

+After clicking a button for a specific monkey from the Buyer Product List, the Product Page Component will be opened on the same page.
+This will contain information about the selected monkey and an option to add to cart.

+The Shopping Cart Component is shown on the Buyer Product List.
+This displays the monkeys currently in the user's shopping cart as well as a button to checkout and a button for each monkey to remove from the shopping cart.

 ### ViewModel Tier
 > _Provide a summary of this tier of your architecture.
 This